libgdx/gdx-liftoff/Troubleshooting.md

 Liftoff 1.12.1.6 is the first to use GWT 2.11.0, which is almost entirely backwards-compatible... at an API level, at least.
 It has different dependencies for `gwt-user`, both because the version is newer, and that JAR is provided in a different "group" -- `org.gwtproject:gwt-user:2.11.0` instead of the older `com.google.gwt:gwt-user:2.8.2`.
+This shouldn't be a problem in the libGDX release after 1.12.1, since it should use GWT 2.11.0, but the fixes here won't cause problems if they remain in a project updated to a newer libGDX version.

 Before I start with the general solution, there's often a much easier one: for libraries that Liftoff has in its third-party extensions, any that need special treatment for GWT should already have that taken care of.
 The rest of this